I've a rather unique perspective about life.

 I've observed individuals with advanced dementia that no longer recognize their spouse or children sing all the words to an old favorite song or relax and calm from severe agitation when music is shared.

-My dog responds to music.
-My Dagwood will "sing" low and throaty or soft and soaring to the quietest piano (and scotties are not known to "sing").
+My dog responded to music.
+He would "sing" low and throaty or soft and soaring to the quietest piano (and scotties are not known to "sing").
 Even our fur friends are stirred by music.

 Stick around and join my mailing list for more music, resources and stories...